richardgourley/django-wagtail-stepbystep/README.md

 I use a folder called 'dev'.
 Go into your folder of virtual environment projects.

+`mkdir Dev`
+`cd Dev`

 (All commands are shown using Linux/ Mac - these initial setup commands will be different for Windows.
 Wagtail or Django specific commands shown later will be the same on all systems eg. 'python manage.py runserver' etc.)

-`cd Dev`

-2. Check your default version of Python in the command line.

-python3 --version
+2. Check that you have python3 installed on your machine with this command.

+`python3 --version`

 If this doesn't return a version number or specifies a version lower than 3.5 - download a newer version of Python.

+3. Create a virtual environment in your chosen projects folder.

+You can set this up by using 'virtualenv' or 'venv'.
+I use 'virtualenv'.
+You might already have either or both of the above installed on your machine.

+A) VIRTUALENV
+- Check if you have 'virtualenv' installed on your machine by checking the version number.

+`virtualenv --version`

+- If you have this installed, you can create a virtual environment (specifying the use of Python3 because some machines use Python2 as default!)

+`virtualenv projectfolder -p python3`

+B) VENV
+- You can try to create a virtual environment by typing:

+`python3 -m venv projectfolder`

+- NOTE: 'venv' should come with Python3 but on some systems such as Debian/ Ubuntu you will need to run 'apt-get install python3-venv' to install the 'python3-venv' package.

+4. A folder called 'projectfolder' should have been created inside your 'Dev' folder or whatever folder you have created to store your virtual environment projects from step 1.

+`cd projectfolder`
+`source bin/activate`

+On Windows the command to activate your virtual environment will be different, something similar to:

+`mysite\env\Scripts\activate.bat`